JetBrains/intellij-platform-plugin-template/README.md

 The best way to do this is to provide release notes.

 The changelog is a curated list that contains information about any new features, fixes, and deprecations.
-When they are provided, these lists are available in a few different places:
+When they're provided, these lists are available in a few different places:
 - the [CHANGELOG.md](./CHANGELOG.md) file,
 - the [Releases page][gh:releases],
 - the *What's new* section of JetBrains Marketplace Plugin page,